-The Center engages in various programs aimed at strengthening Pacific Islander communities and faciliating student success, leadership and achievement.
+The Center engages in various programs aimed at strengthening Pacific Islander communities and facilitating student success, leadership and achievement.

 PacYES: Pacific Islander Youth Empowerment Day